Should you fat fast? Here’s what you need to know

 What happened when I saw him two weeks later?
 He was on day four of a fast and was feeling great and had reduced his insulin by over 50%.
 He looked like a new man and was full of hope for the first time in a long time.
 He said that he ate quite a lot and at all hours of the day when he first started the challenge, but by day three he barely felt hungry at all.
 He naturally started eating less and less until the point where he didn’t want to eat at all anymore, and then he started fasting.

-That was the appointment where the fat fast was born!
+That was the appointment where I started using my version of the fat fast!

 When to use a fat fast?